Utopía (Belinda Peregrín album): Awards

 On August 29, 2007, Belinda received a Latin Grammy nomination for Best Female Pop Vocal Album for her work in Utopía, and also the second single "Bella Traición" was nominated for Song of the Year.
 At the MTV Video Music Awards Latin America 2008, which were held in Mexico City, she also won two awards: Best Solo Artist and Video of the Year for her hit single Bella Traición.
 She won Best Female Pop Artist on the 20th edition of Premios Lo Nuestro beating fellow singers Julieta Venegas, Paulina Rubio and Yuridia.

-Utopia Tour
+Tour

 Tour Utopía was Belinda's second concert tour, and her first world tour.